Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Formalism

-In this paper, we also consider prior information given in terms of symmetries of the state.
+In this work, we will consider some prior information given in terms of symmetries of the state.
 When this is the case, the maximization problem also includes a group $\mathcal{G}$ representing such symmetries.
+In this scenario, the symmetric MaxEnt estimator $(\rho^{\mathrm{SME}})$ must be invariant under the action of the symmetry group, that is

-For quantum systems described by finite dimensional Hilbert spaces, this problem can be reformulated as one that allows finding a density matrix $\rho^{\mathrm{SME}}$ which maximizes the von Neumann entropy and, besides the conditions of Eq.~(\ref{e:Conditions}), satisfies the following constraints \cite{MaxEntGroups}
+for all $g \in \mathcal{G}$, and $U_{g}$ the unitary operator representing $g$.
+For quantum systems described by finite dimensional Hilbert spaces, this problem can be reformulated as that of finding the density matrix $\rho^{\mathrm{SME}}$ which maximizes the von Neumann entropy and, besides the conditions of Eq.~(\ref{e:Conditions}), satisfies the following constraints \cite{MaxEntSolutions}